Guo-lab/MR-demos/MR Dev Docs/QUEST-Mac-NOTEs.md

 tips 3.
 When Window > Animation > Animator, the end has to be selected.
 Option + Click to move.
 Clicking the nodes to see models in the preview.

-2. How to read and use a input
+2. How to read and use a input (Input System)
    Create a custom component(New Script with a specific name).

    Mac had test Debug.Log Problems. - 2023.12

+3. Locomotion System
+   Locomotion System + Class ActionBasedContinuousMoveProvider + Character Controller(how the character should react to a obstacle) + Class ActionBasedContinuousTurnProvider + Class ActionBasedSnapTurnProvider